The second step in planning your career is to explore the occupations you’re interested in and maybe discover some new

 Check out the following resources to find answers to your questions:

 - Go to OCCinfo for complete profiles of more than 550 occupations.
 You'll also find information about Alberta’s post-secondary schools and programs.
 And you can find answers to many of your questions about industry sectors.

 - Check out the occupational videos.
 They feature real people in real occupations.
 Each video is 5 to 7 minutes long.

-- Visit your nearest Alberta Supports Centre.
+- Contact your nearest Alberta Supports Centre.
 It’s a great place to look for research help and resources.

 Find answers by talking to people